octopus-asorkin/docs/docs/installation/octopus-server-linux-container/octopus-in-ecs.md

 Before starting, it's assumed you have already created a VPC and subnets that allow inbound access on port 80/443 and 10933, Database and EFS file system.
 This guides also assumed this in a new installtion of Octopus deploy but if you are migrating from running Windows on to AWS ECS we have a migration guide you can check out [here](/docs/administration/high-availability/migrate/index.md).

 :::hint
-The examples and guide are using AWS Fargate but running on EC2 is also supported.
+The examples and guide are using AWS Fargate but running Octopus in ECS on EC2 is also supported.
 :::

 ### Load balancer configuration